 Mukul Soman is a Seattle based multifaceted artist.
 He has earned a double master's in fine art & computer science from the Academy of Art University San Francisco & Bangalore University respectively.
 Mukul is an internationally published photographer.
 His work has been published in the National Geographic Society's online publications and a number of international publications like The Hindu, The Daily Mirror, The Telegraph and The Huffington Post.
 Mukul has also photographed for a number of commercial clients in the Bay Area and in Washington State.
 He believes that photographers are story-tellers & problem solvers rolled into one, and that is what motivates him to pick up the camera and give it his very best.
 He strives to work on commercial and documentary projects that fascinate him and pushes his curiosity & creativity.
 He is a complete team player and loves to collaborate.

 Mukul’s background in photography, digital art & computer science, has allowed him to quickly cut a career path into the top tier of the video game industry too.
-He has been working with top studios within the visual effects & video game industry for over 5 years and has been part of world class teams that have done unprecedented digital art work for the Xbox 360, Xbox One, Playstation 4 consoles and for PC.
-He has worked on titles like Halo 4, Halo 5, Forza Motorsport 5, Shadow of War and is currently the staff lighting artist at Wargaming Seattle where he sets the mood and tone for video game environments using his well developed eye for photography, lighting and atmospheric elements, while also working with the tech art team to develop new lighting technology for the studio.
+He has been working with top studios within the visual effects & video game industry for over 5 years and has been part of world class teams that have done unprecedented digital 3D art work for the Xbox 360, Xbox One, Playstation 4 consoles and for PC.
+He has worked on titles like Halo 4, Halo 5, Forza Motorsport 5, Shadow of War and is currently a senior lighting artist at Amazon Game Studios, Seattle, where he sets the mood and tone for video game environments using his well developed eye for photography, lighting and atmospherics, while also working with the tech art team to develop new lighting technology for the studio.

 Video Game Titles